Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### Complete a message

-In order to remove a message from the our queue or subscription, we can call the `CompleteAsync` method.
+In order to remove a message from a queue or subscription, we can call the `CompleteAsync` method.

 ```C# Snippet:ServiceBusCompleteMessage
 string connectionString = "<connection_string>";